-Newton’s work has appeared in the New York Times Magazine, Narrative, the New York Times Book Review, Bookforum, the Awl, Medium, Granta, the Oxford American, Tin House, Humanities, the Los Angeles Times, the Washington Post, the American Prospect, the Boston Globe, the Paris Review Daily and many other publications and anthologies.
+Her work has also appeared in the New York Times Magazine, Narrative, the New York Times Book Review, Bookforum, the Awl, Medium, Granta, the Oxford American, Tin House, Humanities, the Los Angeles Times, the Washington Post, the American Prospect, the Boston Globe, the Paris Review Daily and many other publications and anthologies, including the New York Times Bestseller, What My Mother Gave Me.

-She received the Narrative Prize for “When the Flock Changed,” an excerpt from the novel she’s also writing.
-Her personal essay, “Conversations You Have at Twenty,” won second prize in Narrative’s Love Story Contest and was anthologized in Love is a Four-Letter Word, and she was awarded City College’s Irwin and Alice Stark Short Fiction Prize for “Regarding the Insurance Defense Attorney.”
+She received the Narrative Prize for “When the Flock Changed,” an excerpt from a novel-in-progress.
+Her personal essay, “Conversations You Have at Twenty,” won second prize in Narrative’s Love Story Contest and was anthologized in Love is a Four-Letter Word.
+She was awarded City College’s Irwin and Alice Stark Short Fiction Prize for “Regarding the Insurance Defense Attorney.”

 Newton was born in Dallas, to a Texan mother and a southern father.
 At two, she moved to Miami, Florida, where she was often mistaken for a tourist because of her Scottish shut-in complexion.
 She attended the University of Florida, where she studied writing with Padgett Powell and Harry Crews, and then, for lack of a better plan, she went to law school.
 Now a resident of Brooklyn, she has worked for more than a decade as an editor and writer for (a legal publishing division of) Thomson Reuters.